 When this occurs, the death spiral quickly ensues.
 Operational marketing plans serve to bridge the gap between strategic marketing and execution.
 Teams become more focused on what needs to be completed rather than random acts of marketing.

-Before we get in-depth into creating an operational marketing plan, let’s discuss the role that marketing plays within the organization.
+Before we dive into how to create an operational marketing plan, let’s discuss the role that marketing plays within the organization.
 This will create the right mindset for creating an operational marketing plan.

 To be successful, marketing teams need to set a clear strategy and get buy-in from all team members.
 Over time, they should continually reinforce the direction by revisiting the operational marketing plan throughout the year.